perun-network/perun-ckb-backend/README.md

 This repository contains the Nervos/CKB backend for the [go-perun](https://github.com/perun-network/go-perun) channel library.

 Learn how to use go-perun backends in the documentation of the go-perun core library.
+It supposed to work in tandem with the [perun-ckb-contract](https://github.com/perun-network/perun-ckb-contract)

 ## Project structure
 * `backend/`: Backend interface implementations.